 "Mouths wandering each to each": A seriously passionate wedding reading #Ceremony Advice#ceremony#readings March 21 2017 | Catherine Clark bijouxandbits The Kiss by Gustav Klimt cross stitch by LoveAngelDecor Related Post Ultra romantic wedding readings (with some real talk) from some of our favorite offbeat weddings We trawled through our archives to find romantic wedding readings (and some with some real talk) that we hadn't yet featured in our pretty substantial...
 Read more Upon first glance at this wedding reading, it seems lovely and sweet.
 But give it a second and it starts to sounds like some real live passion is being felt here.
 It's a supremely passionate wedding reading with just a tinge of "oh hell yeah, THIS is what I'm talking about."
 Logic and rationality is all well and good, but this has some physicality and emotional heft to it.
 If you need a heady thrill in your wedding readings, this short and sweet one by Christopher Brennan is the one.
 "If questioning would make us wise" by Christopher Brennan If questioning would make us wise No eyes would ever gaze in eyes; If all our tale were told in speech No mouths would wander each to each.
 Were spirits free from mortal mesh And love not bound in hearts of flesh No aching breasts would yearn to meet And find their ecstasy complete.
 For who is there that lives and knows The secret powers by which he grows?
 Were knowledge all, what were our need To thrill and faint and sweetly bleed?
 Then seek not, sweet, the "If" and "Why" I love you now until I die.
 For I must love because I live And life in me is what you give.
 At Last: a sweet wedding reading that honors a life lived before finding love Not unlike Etta James' classic love song "At Last," this particular reading narrows down those feelings of having lived life, been beaten by it a time or two, and still… Read More Check out our readings archive for many, many more readings ideas!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Sweet and subtle shine at this gorgeous backyard wedding NEXT Cads About Matrimony: A wedding game for people who hate wedding games Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.